AustroMelee/Avatar-Talent-Tree/docs/README.md

 - Path names and descriptions match established lore

 ### Game Balance
-- All paths are viable within the 17 PK limit
+- All paths are viable with unlimited progression potential
 - Minor nodes provide meaningful tactical options
 - Progression is balanced and logical
 - Cross-path investment is encouraged but not required